About Judge Susan McCoy

 Judge Susan McCoy – My Story

-Susan is a member of several political organizations, including membership in Fort Worth Republican Women, Metroplex Republican Women, and Republican Women of North Texas, where she sits on the Board of Directors.
-Judge McCoy is a member of the Texas Bar Foundation, and sits on the Board of Directors for the Tarrant County Bar Foundation.
+Susan is a member of several political organizations, including membership in Fort Worth Republican Women, Metroplex Republican Women, and Tarrant Star Republican Women.
+She was previously on the Board of Directors of Republican Women of North Texas, where she hosted and moderated many election debates over the last 8 years.
+Susan is a Chairman’s Circle member of the Tarrant County Republican Party.

 Why Re-Elect Judge McCoy?